Schweitzer-Engineering-Laboratories/fixedpoint/readme.md

-`X.Y.Z-aN` is accepted by PyPI (indeed, PEP 440 [Appendix B](https://www.python.org/dev/peps/pep-0440/#appendix-b-parsing-version-strings-with-regular-expressions) includes a regex as defined by the [packaging](https://github.com/pypa/packaging/tree/master/packaging) project).
+`X.Y.Z-aN` is accepted by PyPI (indeed, PEP 440 [Appendix B](https://www.python.org/dev/peps/pep-0440/#appendix-b-parsing-version-strings-with-regular-expressions) includes a regex as defined by the [packaging](https://github.com/pypa/packaging/tree/master/packaging) project that supports this format).
 That is, the PEP 440-compatible `X.Y.ZaN` syntax can be converted to the SemVer-compatible `X.Y.Z-aN` syntax (note the extra dash) without penalty, and PyPI will still recognize the version.
 To that end, the following versioning identification is used:

 **MAJOR**.**MINOR**.**PATCH**\[**-**{**a**|**b**|**rc**}**N**\]\[**+META**\]